 File No: APR16

 Responsible Officer: Director Corporate Services

 Author Name: Assistant Management Accountant

-Date of Report: 21 April 2016

-Disclosure of Interest: Nil

 To provide Council with a summary of Non Statutory Donations made during the specified period.
 The original budget amounts for 2015/16 were adopted in Council Res No. 153229 Municipal Fund Budget 2015/16.
 These allocations were amended in the statutory budget review adopted in March via Council Res No. 153390.